 Every motherboard is fastened to the computer casing using different screws.
 Sometimes, we forget to tighten one or more screws after opening the motherboard to replace it with some other one or after fixing its issues.

 Hard disk drives are connected to the motherboard inside the casing of our computer systems using a data cable.
 Hard disks have metal discs that rotate at high speed.
 If the hard disks are loose, they produce a buzzing sound inside the casing.
-Similarly, old or failing hard disks also buzz as they have completed their lives.
+Similarly, old or failing hard disks buzz as they have completed their lives.

 Moreover, old or failing DVDs or CD-ROMs have rubbed cogs and components that no longer function properly.
 These components usually make very annoying buzzing sounds.